Please press the button below to send an email for more information regarding Baptism.

 Marriage in church offers a couple the opportunity to make their vows in the presence of God and his people, and to receive his blessing on their married life.

 It is a Sacrament – an outward symbol (the joining of hands and the giving of rings) which demonstrates the inner reality of the union of a man and a woman in lifelong commitment to each other after having made vows in the presence of God and His Church.

 Who can be married at Saint John and Saint Barnabas?

 Although marriage in Church is a religious service it is also a legal ceremony and there are a number of legal rules concerning residency in the parish.
-Recently, the law changed to allow couples to marry in a Parish that either of them were brought up in, or their parents or grandparents have lived in.
-In addition to this the Church of England allows for those who reside outside of the parish to get married in the Church in which they normally go to Mass, that is, if they are 'members' of that Church.
+Recently, the law changed to allow couples to marry in a Parish that either of them have lived in, or their parents or grandparents have lived in or where baptised or married in.
+In addition to this the Church of England allows for those who reside outside of the parish to get married in the Church in which they normally worship, that is, if they are 'members' of that Church.

 A Marriage Blessing is a service in which a couple who are already married give thanks for their marriage and pray for God’s blessing.
 This service may be celebrated after a Civil Ceremony (a Register Office Wedding), a ceremony that has been conducted abroad, or as part of an anniversary thanksgiving of a Church or Civil Marriage.